Change Widget Styles with CSS

 Using more selectors makes the rule more specific.
 Using fewer selectors makes the rule more general.

-Styling to highlight information
+Styling to Highlight Information

 First the question: why would we want to add styling?
 Consider the following image of two lines in a line chart.